brycewray/eleventy_solo/src/posts/2019/12/packing-up.md

 That said, this tendency can come in handy.
 What you're seeing now is proof.

 Don't misunderstand: this isn't a finished product, by any means.
-No Web site ever is.
+No website ever is.
 I'll keep doing cleanup, trying to make things work and look better.
 But there comes a time to "ship it," as the saying goes, and I decided today was as good a day as any.

 When this year started, I had no idea I'd be engaging in this six-month soap opera of switching back and forth among SSGs.
 However, I've loved learning all the stuff that went with that "dance," and---now that I'm back with my favorite SSG but also inaugurated into the webpack ecosphere about which I've been reading so much---I hope the sky's the limit.